hephzaron/more-recipe/README.md

 ## Author

-**Daramola Tobi** (hephzaron@gmail.com)is an aspiring developer passionate about building real apps to enhance his learning and sharpen his programming skills.
+**Daramola Tobi** (hephzaron@gmail.com)is an aspiring developer passionate about building real apps to enhance his learning and sharpen his programming skills, programming is what I do with my spare time

 ## Contributing Guide